okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 By default, Go tries to use one core.

 In Go, you will constantly see `concurrency is not parallelism`.
+Concurrency is the case of multiple threads executing code.
+If one thread blocks, another one is picked up and worked out.